Brâncuși: the Father of Modernism returns to Berlin after 50 years [unklar art review]

 Admiring his impressive work, a sudden sense of familiarity flooded my senses.
 It became even more clear why Brâncuși is considered a pioneer (even the father) of modernism.

 Seeing his art live for the first time also made me better understand why I’ve always been drawn to Bauhaus.
-It feels like a brother — both part of the same avant-garde movement of the 20th century.
+It feels like a step-brother — both part of the same avant-garde movement of the 20th century.

 A quiet balance between a gently hidden purity, metaphysics, and spirituality.
 Everything reduced — yet everything felt.
 You don’t need more than a few shapes to realize what Brâncuși was expressing.